What to do after your Sinus Surgery

 What to expect?

 Bleeding is expected to occur in various amounts over the next few days from the mouth and nose.
-Treat nose bleed by applying ice and direct pressure.
-Do not be alarmed by the presence of bone granules.
-Some drainage is normal from the mouth and nose; just wipe away.
+Treat a nosebleed with direct finger pressure to the upper part of your nose.
+Some drainage is normal from the mouth and nose.

-Pain is expected and your dental professional will recommend the analgesics most suitable for you.
+Your dental professional will recommend the analgesics and anti-inflammatory medication most suitable for you.
 Headaches may also be experienced.
 Certain medications will cause drowsiness and it is important not to drive or operate heavy machinery until fully recovered from the effects.
+Take the medications are prescribed.
+If you require any assistance to reduce your discomfort, please contact our dental clinic.

 What not to do?